+The part (1) of the above theorem was proven by Iverson \cite{Iverson} when $k$ is algebraically closed.
+Both parts of the theorems were proven by Bialynicki-Birula \cite{BB} when $k$ is algebraically closed.
+In this case, Bialynicki-Birula \cite{BB} actually showed that maps ${\phi}_j : X_j \setminus X_{j-1} \to Z_j$ for $0 \le j \le n$ which are all $T$-equivariant vector bundles.
+The most general case of the theorem was proven by Hesselink \cite{Hessel}.

+\begin{prop} Let $T$ be a split torus acting on a smooth projective scheme $X$ over $k$.
+Let $Z_j$'s be the connected components of $X^T$ as in Theorem~\ref{thm:BBH}.
+Then for every $q \ge 0$, there is an isomorphism of $S(T)$-modules

-\end{thm} \begin{proof} We prove the first part of the theorem.
-The proof of the second part is same (and easier).
-We prove it by induction on $n$.
-For $n = 0$, the map $X = X_0 \xrightarrow{{\phi}_0} Z_0$ is an equivariant vector bundle and hence the theorem follows from the equivariant version of the homotopy invariance ({\sl cf.} \cite[Theorem~1.7]{Thomason1}).
-We now assume by induction that
+\end{prop} \begin{proof} We prove the proposition by induction on the length of the filtration.
+For $n = 0$, the inclusion $Z_0 \inj X_0$ is the 0-section embedding of the $T$-equivariant affine bundle $X = X_0 \xrightarrow{{\phi}_0} Z_0$.
+Hence, the proposition follows from the homotopy invariance (see Remark~\ref{remk:shift}).